LinuxUser255/linkedin-application-bot/README.md

 ### Forked from <https://github.com/aminblm/linkedin-application-bot/tree/main>
 ![linkedineasyapplygif](https://user-images.githubusercontent.com/34207598/128695728-6efcb457-0f75-42e2-987a-f7a0c239a235.gif)

-## A Python bot to apply all LinkedIn Easy Apply jobs based on your preferences.
+## A Python bot that AUTOMATES  all LinkedIn Easy Apply jobs based on your preferences.

 - [Python 3.12](https://docs.python.org/3/) used in this fork
 - Two options are avalible to use this bot, either with entering password or without, fully secure no credentials are stored.